chrisglein/chrisglein.github.io/rum-runner/rules.md

 - If your deck is out of cards you may be able to replenish your deck.
 See "When your deck runs out" below.

 ### Play an event
 Play an event 📜 card from your hand into your discard pile face-up.
-You must pay its 🟡 cost (shown in the top left) from your supply to the bank.
+You must pay its 🟡 cost (shown in the top left of the card) from your supply to the bank.
 Execute the text on the card.

 ### 👑 Play investments
 Play any number of investment 🍾 cards from your hand face-down on available islands in play.